 Welcome!
 This Lunar Homestead Database is where I collect all the knowledge we have about the technology and techniques needed to establish Lunar Homesteads.
 Well, as much as I can get my hands on anyway.
 My goal is to have as much information as possible in one place, even if it’s only links to information or simply references to documents.
-I also want to gather as much data and analyses about Luna and it’s environment.
+I also want to gather as much data about Luna and it’s environment.

 You can help!